WPHL-TV: U.S. Communications ownership

 In 1967, U.S. Communications Corporation, a division of the American Viscose Corporation (AVC), acquired WPHL-TV in exchange for 30 percent of the stock in a larger station group it was assembling.
 This group would include WPHL-TV and five construction permits for new major-market UHF stations held by Daniel H. Overmyer's Overmyer Communications.
 The relationship between WPHL-TV and Overmyer had been developing since the start of 1966, when former Overmyer director Robert F. Adams left the company and started a consulting firm serving the Overmyer group and WPHL-TV; further, channel 17 had signed up for the proposed Overmyer Network, which operated in May 1967 under other ownership as the short-lived United Network with WPHL-TV as one of its affiliates.
 One partner in the investment firm facilitating the sale of the Overmyer construction permits had been a stockholder in channel 17.
 The FCC approved the sale on December 8, 1967, waiving a proposed rule in place since 1965 that sought to limit television station ownership within the top 50 markets, a practice the FCC had employed before in similar transactions.
 Katz and Stevens, the previous owners of WPHL-TV, became senior executives in the new U.S. Communications Corporation.
 After the sale, in May 1968, WPHL-TV built a new tower and transmitter facility in Roxborough, separate from the Wyndmoor studio site, with an effective radiated power of 4.3 million watts.

 WPHL-TV, which launched with 76ers games, built an identity as a sports station.
 It made history in 1969 as the first UHF independent station to air a scheduled regular-season pro football game between the Philadelphia Eagles and Baltimore Colts; the game had been delayed from Sunday to Monday night due to the World Series being played in Baltimore, but WCAU-TV (channel 10), Philadelphia's CBS affiliate, refused to air it to prioritize prime time programming.
 In November 1970, the Philadelphia Phillies baseball team announced the move of their telecasts from WFIL-TV (channel 6), the team's broadcaster for 21 seasons, in a three-year deal for 70 games a season.
-This came after AVC acquired the rightsholder from Phillies owner R. R. M. Carpenter Jr. The next season, WPHL dropped the 76ers to carry Big 5 college basketball, which it believed more popular.
+This came after AVC acquired the rights from Phillies owner R. R. M. Carpenter Jr. The next season, WPHL dropped the 76ers to carry Big 5 college basketball, which it believed was more popular.
 In 1974, the station broadcast road games of the Philadelphia Bell in the World Football League.